Soul (novel): Main themes

 Andrey Platonov attempts to follow the “socialist realist” master plot through key examples such as Chagataev’s mission to “bring socialism” to the Dzhan so that they may become “happy, progressive, and numerous.”
 However, Platonov strays from the master plot in certain noticeable points such as Chagataev’s realization that he cannot help the group and decides to return to Moscow.
 The plot and characters of Dzhan seem to follow certain trajectories and exhibit the desire to add to socialist values of a Soviet society, yet they ultimately fall short.
 Thus, Platonov is unable to fit the mandated socialist realist framework, which results in the partial and delayed publication of this particular work.

 In Dzhan, Platonov initially exhibits orientalist similarities in his texts through his depictions of Central Asian territory as useful, vast, and transformable, and Central Asia people as miserable, poor, and backwards.
-During his two trips to Central Asia, Platonov kept a record of his travels through is notes as well as writes letters to his wife and son while on the trip to Central Asia.
+During his two trips to Central Asia, Platonov kept a record of his travels through his notes as well as letters to his wife and son.
 Through these notes and letters, we can also see his attempts to describe “the Turkmen” people as well as his efforts to make sense of his territorial surroundings in an orientalist fashion through his intentions to remake the society and transform the territory.

 Scholars have noted how Platonov attempts to reflect his own reality through Soviet subjectivity in other works such as “Among Animals and Plants” and Happy Moscow.
 However, through the literary work of Dzhan, Platonov also illustrates Soviet subjectivity through his attempts to depict the “Soviet soul” within collective existence, his vision of ascent and enlightenment, his complicated understanding of narodnost’, his descriptions of homeless or abridged “Soviet people,” and his creation of “insider characters” in a region for which he is an “outsider.”